miner-org/bloodhound/README.md

 # bloodhound
-Detect entites attacking each other in mineflayer
+Detect entites attacking each other in mineflayer (based on [mineflayer-bloodhound](https://github.com/Nixes/mineflayer-bloodhound))